Misha Angrist

 Science and the Public

-The aim of this Focus cluster is to take a scholarly, interdisciplinary and, we hope, fun approach to science and technology and the ways in which they reach the public.
+The aim of this Focus cluster is to take a scholarly, multidisciplinary and, we hope, fun approach to science and technology and the ways in which they reach the public.
 Apply Now View All Cluster Courses

 Duke’s Focus Program (FOCUS) is an exciting opportunity for students to explore ideas from the vantage point of different disciplines across the humanities, sciences and social sciences during their first semester at Duke.